 - infections: chlamydia, emerging viruses (such as chikungunya, Zika and SARS-CoV-2 (COVID-19)), meningitis (meningococcal, pneumococcal and Listeria), intestinal infections (e.g. Shigella and Salmonella) and respiratory infections (including tuberculosis);

-- neurodegenerative diseases (Alzheimer's, Parkinson's and prion diseases), often caused by an “infectious” protein that forms aggregates on brain cells and leads to malfunction or progressive loss of neurons.
+- neurodegenerative diseases (Alzheimer's, Parkinson's and prion diseases), often caused by the abnormal accumulation of a protein in the brain which forms aggregates, leading to the dysfunction or progressive degeneration of neurons;

-- in vitro models to study diseases, particularly microfluidic cell and organ culture models with the Center for Innovation & Technological Research (Citech).
+- in vitro and ex vivo models to study diseases, particularly microfluidic cell culture and organoid models in conjunction with the C2RT;

-- finally, approaches developed by physicists and mathematicians who work with biologists in the department and help to add a quantitative dimension to the biological processes studied in the laboratory.
+- approaches devised by physicists and mathematicians, in collaboration with the department's biologists, to obtain a quantitative description of the dynamic, complex biological processes studied in the laboratory.